Analysis and numerical analysis of the Helmholtz-Korteweg equation: Notation weak formulation

-To analyze the variational problem \eqref{eq:WeakForm}, we use the concept of (weak) T-coercivity \cite{BCS02,DCZ10}, which has originally been introduced to treat sign shifting coefficients \cite{DCZ10}.
-It can also be used as an alternative to the inf-sup condition in a general setting, for example for the analysis of the Helmholtz-like problems \cite{Cia12,vBZ24,buffaPerugia} or Galbrun's equation \cite{HH21,HLS22,Halla23,vB23} and their respective finite element discretizations. \begin{definition} We call a sesquilinear form $a : X \times X \to \mathbb{C}$ T-coercive if there exists a bijective operator $T \in \mathcal{L}(X)$ and a constant $\gamma > 0$ such that
+We denote by $X$ a Hilbert space with associated inner product $(\cdot,\cdot)_{X}$ and by $\mathcal{L}(X)$ the space of bounded linear operators acting on $X$.
+For a given bounded sesquilinear form $a(\cdot,\cdot)$, we denote by $A \in \mathcal{A}$ the associated linear operator.
+To analyse the weak formulation of \eqref{eq:nematic_helmholtz_korteweg} introduced below, we use the concept of T-coercivity \cite{BCS02,DCZ10}, which was introduced to treat sign shifting coefficients \cite{DCZ10,BCC14,BCC18,Halla21}.
+It can also be used as an equivalent alternative to the inf-sup condition in a general setting, for example for the analysis of Helmholtz-like problems \cite{Cia12,vBZ24,buffaPerugia, BoffiJEE02}, Galbrun's equation \cite{HH21,HLS22,Halla23,vB23,HLvB25}, or the Stokes problem \cite{EJ25} and their respective finite element discretisations. \begin{definition}[T-coercivity] We call a sesquilinear form $a : X \times X \to \mathbb{C}$ T-coercive if there exists a bijective operator $T \in \mathcal{L}(X)$ and a constant $\gamma > 0$ such that

 Equivalently, we require that $AT$ is coercive, where $A \in \mathcal{L}(X)$ is the operator associated to the sesquilinear form $a(\cdot,\cdot)$. \end{definition}